kkibria/dev_cookbook/docs/_topics/flutter.md

 ## Web app from flutter

 ### Update the flutter web template
 `firebase init` will build an `index.html` file in `build/web` directory.
+You will see the firebase javascript SDK snippet we saw earlier, is allready included in this `index.html`.
 Copy the firebase relevant portion in this file to the web template `web/index.html` file to update the template for future `flutter build web` command to build the app.

 The template will end up looking something like the following,